AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 When a subscription image expires, it cannot be used unless it is renewed in a timely manner.

 You cannot renew a subscription image separately.
-If you want to continue using the image, you must renew the image together with the corresponding ECS instance.
-You can resume use of the image after it is renewed.
+If you want to continue to use the image, you must renew the image together with the corresponding ECS instance.
+After the image is renewed, you can continue to use it.

 ## After I purchase a subscription image, can I request a refund if I no longer want to use it?